Simone Gad: Career

 Gad was an artist, associated with the Fluxus movement in the 1970s.
 Her "brutal, playful, and kinetic" work often involved painting, collage and assemblage techniques, with portraits, found objects, animal and architectural images.
 Most of Gad's gallery shows were in Southern California, but works by Gad were also included in exhibitions in New York, San Francisco, New Orleans, and Chicago, and in Europe in Paris, Düsseldorf, Antwerp, and Brussels.

 Gad was also an actress from her childhood, when her mother took her to auditions.
-Though she was never cast in major roles, she found some fame in pop-culture moments.
+Although she was never cast in major roles, she found some fame in pop-culture moments.
 In 1965, she spoke the first line of dialog in the first episode of the long-running soap opera Days of Our Lives, credited as "Simone Pascal".

 Gad played one of the passengers in the bus in the movie Speed (1994).
 "I had a lot of crying scenes and was one of the last people off the bus," she recalled in a 1995 interview.
 In her later years, she created and performed autobiographical monologues.
 Some of these were published as memoirs, including Survivor's Child (2014), and I Don't Like What I Attract (2017), in a series she titled Molested at the Movies.